PiotrIT2015/Cisco/README.md

 # pfx
 In this file I showed how to set up a certificate on the server to connect via VPN.

+# network
+In this file I showed how to set up a network connections in simple network using commands from CCNA.

 ## Technologies
 Project is created with: